-Some hydration backpacks have insulated shoulder straps with pockets where you can tuck in the tube and the bite valve.
+Some hydration packs have insulated shoulder straps with pockets where you can tuck in the tube and the bite valve.
 This does not only keep your water bladder insulated, but also the tube.
-In other hydration packs that have an insulated bladder but not the tube, the skier needs to manually blow the water down the bladder after each water-break to make sure the water does not freeze inside the tubes (otherwise you won’t be able to drink water as it will freeze inside the flow tube).
+In other hydration packs that have an insulated bladder but not the tube, the skier needs to manually blow the water down the bladder after each water-break to ensure the water does not freeze inside the tubes (otherwise you won’t be able to drink water as it will freeze inside the flow tube).

-You can also wear your hydration backpack underneath your ski jacket to prevent the water (in the bladder, hose, and bite valve) from freezing.
+You can also wear your hydration backpack underneath your jacket to prevent the water (in the bladder, hose, and bite valve) from freezing.

 If you think carrying a couple of liters of water is not a big deal, think about carrying it for a couple of hours while you ski.
 Not to mention, you often need to carry your keys, snacks, and cellphone in the pockets of your backpack, adding in more weight.
-While having more water on the slopes sounds like a great idea, carrying it for a long interval may tire you down preventing you to give a hundred percent to your cross country skiing.
+While having more water on the slopes sounds like a great idea, carrying it for a long interval may tire you down preventing you to give a hundred percent to your XC skiing.

 For this reason, it is a good idea to go for a lightweight hydration backpack that has a water bladder with enough water for a single adventure.
 Few ounces can make a big difference in causing strain to your back and waist.